How to claim reimbursement for occupational health care costs

 If you do not get a direct reimbursement

 If the private service provider does not have an agreement with Kela about using payment forwarding, you must first pay for the occupational health services you use and then claim reimbursement from Kela afterwards.

 - You must claim reimbursement within 6 months from the date of paying the costs declared in your claim.

 - Send the claim via the OmaKela e-service or mail it along with the supporting documents to Kela, PL 10, 00056 KELA.

 - You will receive a written notice of decision on your claim.
 The decision is accompanied by instructions which you can refer to if you think that the decision is wrong and you want to appeal it.

 Claim reimbursement separately for travel costs and costs related to first-aid readiness

-You can access Kela’s e-service to see the amount of occupational health costs you have accumulated during the year and how much you have been reimbursed by Kela.
+You can access Kela’s to see the amount of occupational health costs you have accumulated during the year and how much you have been reimbursed by Kela.
 The system also tells you the amount of reimbursement funds left for the rest of the year.